The Best Meal Ever and ‘HYGGE’ at The King’s

 We LUURVED it

-Now, do feast your eyes on this wonderful menu, skillfully put together and created by Ian and his team of super star chefs in the kitchen at The King’s, all dishes constructed and balanced perfectly, served in a completely unpretentious fashion (this matters, I’m really not one for pretentious food!) and cooked as if he had us in mind.
+Now, do feast your eyes on this wonderful menu, skillfully put together and created by the King’s team of super star chefs, all dishes constructed and balanced perfectly, served in a completely unpretentious fashion and cooked as if they had us in mind.

 The ‘HYGGE’ factor